Wine Decanters and Reasons To Use Them

 Even people who do not have large collections of wine in their homes are still interested in decanting wine for a couple of reasons.

-Thus for people just learning to appreciate wine or individuals who have literally grown up knowing about wine and wine culture, a wine decanter is something that you might wish to consider when searching for just the right gift.
+For people just learning to appreciate wine or individuals who have literally grown up knowing about wine and wine culture, a wine decanter is something that you might wish to consider when searching for just the right gift for yourself or others.

 Decanters for wine come in all sizes, shapes and price ranges.

-If in your home environment you regularly host formal dinner parties with fine crisp linens, sterling silver place settings, fine bone china and crystal wine goblets, then you probably want Riedel wine decanters, Baccarat decanters or some other fine crystal decanters to hold your wine that will be served to your guests.
+If in your home environment you regularly host formal dinner parties with fine crisp linens, sterling silver place settings, fine bone china and crystal wine goblets then you probably want Riedel wine decanters, Baccarat decanters or some other fine crystal decanters to hold your wine which will be served to your guests.

 Red Wine Decanters

-Often those wide bottomed wine decanters are referred to as a ships decanter which makes sense.
-As the waves of the ocean rock a ship, a wider bottomed base would help keep the decanter firmly planted onto a table and the precious liquid inside the decanter would be less likely to spill.
+An interesting note: Often those wide bottomed wine decanters are referred to as a ships decanter which makes sense.
+As the waves of the ocean rock a ship a wider bottomed base would help keep the decanter firmly planted onto a table and the precious liquid inside the decanter would be less likely to spill.

-Inserted are some great links explaining why decanting is necessary for older wines, especially the wines made in a traditional manner.
+Inserted into this post are some great videos explaining why decanting is necessary for older wines especially the wines made in a traditional manner.